Reasons Entrepreneurs Should Hire Young Talent

 Ask any entrepreneur while discussing staff and it is bound to come up that hiring an established person who “does things their own way” can get in the way of not only growth but harmony within the office.
 When you hire young talent, you can mold them to do things you feel are the most productive.
 They do not already have bad traits or habits you may think are counterproductive.

-After spending a few weeks training them, they will essentially be doing the task the way you think it should be done.
-This can carry a huge upside as it is one less thing to worry about, and you can rest assured your department or new staff is running like a well-oiled machine.
+Spend a few weeks training them.
+They will essentially be doing the task the way you think it should be done.
+This can carry a huge upside as it is one less thing to worry about.
+And you can rest assured your department or new staff is running like a well-oiled machine.

 Willingness to Prove Themselves